 A vital supporting role for volunteer helpers is when asked to accompany children on an educational visit.
 Educational visits are a regular and important part of the educational programme.
 It is therefore vital that the children get the maximum value from the experience.
 Sometimes professional guides are available to explain what the children are looking at.
-More often than not however the adults accompanying the visit have to act as the guide helping to interpret to the pupils what they are seeing.
+Often however, the adults accompanying the visit have to act as the guide helping to interpret to the pupils what they are seeing.